Thanks

 While I make the extraordinary effort to share these lists with you, I ask for two things in return as you view them:

 First, keep in mind that this is a labor of love for me.
 PLEASE don't steal my information.
 I have found some of this info posted on other web sites.
 And trust me, I generally know who you are if you do that.
 My information legally is copyright material.
 I'm a journalist and I know the law.
 Don't make me enforce that law!
 Use this info for your listening enhancement.
-I slip "coded" info into my lists, and if I find this info on other sites, I will know where it came from.
+I include "coded" info into my lists, and if I find this info on other sites, I will know where it came from.
 If I continue to find my info spread around, I will remove it.
 In all honesty, I post the info primarily for myself so I can access the information at work or on the road.
 It forces me to keep up to date.

 Lastly, I do use some standard abbreviations in my lists.
 If you are new to scanning or don't understand my information ... send an e-mail!
 I'd be glad to help you out.